Nrup-Patel/libarary-management-system/README.md

    ```
    C:\xampp\htdocs\backend
    ```
-3. Place your backend code here.
-4. Open the browser and test API endpoints if needed.
+3. Open the browser and test API endpoints if needed.

 ---